Who Will Lead the Democratic Party in 2028?

 Tim Walz

 A moderate Democrat with a strong education and military service background, Walz’s approach seems to resonate with traditional working-class voters and progressive supporters.
 Though he may no longer be a constant presence on the national stage, Walz has been on the road, engaging with voters in red congressional districts.
-He’s also campaigned for Wisconsin liberal judicial candidate Susan Crawford ahead of the state Supreme Court race and headlined a Montana state party fundraising event earlier this month.
+He’s also campaigned for Wisconsin liberal judicial candidate Susan Crawford ahead of the state Supreme Court race and headlined a Montana state party fundraising event in March.

 Cory Booker